franzks-zz/GridofBits/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Note

+Unfortunately, real life got in the way for me and I'm currently unable to work on updates for this project due to lack of time.
+This means this repo is read-only for now for people that just wants to see the code.
+I don't have any guarantees yet for people that want to contribute. :(